salmanDev04/salmanDev04/README.md

 - 👋 Hi, I’m @salmanDev04
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on creative web development problems
+- 💞️ I’m looking to collaborate on web development problems
-- ⚡ Fun Facrt...
-A begginer
+- ⚡ Fun Fact...
+A Nerd

 <!---
 salmanDev04/salmanDev04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.